 The Bridport Prize: Highly Commended

-I feel so lucky to have had my poem ‘The way you knew’ Highly Commended in this year’s Bridport Prize, judged by Hollie McNish.
-It was lovely to meet the other poets over lunch at the Bridport Arts Centre, including 2nd prize winner Jim McElroy, who introduced me to a new word, ‘Hoor’, skilfully deployed as a noun, adjective and verb throughout his stunning poem.
-The winner, Fathima Zahra, had the entire room hanging on every word of her beautiful, poignant Things I wish I could trade my headscarf for.
-It was a real privilege to hear all the winners reading their poems, and also to meet Hollie McNish, who has inspired so many of my students to explore poetry for themselves.
+I feel so lucky to have had my poem 'The way you knew' Highly Commended in this year's Bridport Prize, judged by Hollie McNish.
+It was lovely to meet the other poets over lunch at the Bridport Arts Centre, including 2nd prize winner Jim McElroy, who introduced me to a new word, 'Hoor', skilfully deployed … Continue reading The Bridport Prize: Highly Commended

 ‘The Result is What You See Today’: Poems about Running